working bees, event set-ups, & canteen duty

 Adult riding members, parents and guardians of U18 riding members joining Massey Pony Club recognise that a riding membership at Massey Pony Club involves active participation by all adult members in the running of our club.
 Our club is run purely by members and volunteers.
 This means we rely on the efforts of each and every member to help the club be successful.

-It is a condition of membership that you agree to attend (or arrange for alternative assistance) at working bees, key events and in the canteen during rallies.
+It is a condition of membership that you agree to attend (or arrange for alternative assistance) at working bees and key events.
+Junior rally families will also be asked to assist in the canteen 2 - 3 times per season.
+Each family with one rider is asked to complete a total of 30 hours of working bee and event assistance.
+Families with 2+ riders will be asked to complete 40 hours of working bee and event assistance.
 Please note the only adults over the age of 18 will have their hours accounted for.

 EVENT SET-UP DATES